 - marketing services.

 - Financial advice companies

 - Insurance or reinsurance companies

-Vacancies are advertised by recruitment agencies and careers services, in local and national newspapers, TARGETjobs City & Finance, The Financial Times and specialist publications such as Money Marketing, The Insurance Weekly, Insurance Times and Post Magazine.
-Many national insurance brokers operate structured graduate training schemes - for these early applications are essential.
+Vacancies are advertised by recruitment agencies and careers services, in local and national newspapers, in publications such as TARGETjobs Finance, The Financial Times and the Insurance Times, plus their online equivalents.
+Many national insurance brokers operate structured graduate training schemes – for these early applications are essential.

 There are routes into a career as an insurance broker for both university graduates and school leavers.
 For graduates, a degree in any subject is acceptable, although business/management-related degrees or numerical degrees (such as economics or maths) may be beneficial.
 Having a degree means you have the opportunity to join the graduate scheme of a large insurance broking firm, although these are often very competitive.
 Postgraduate insurance and risk management qualifications can be advantageous.

 School leavers are taken on as trainees in insurance technician or trainee broker roles, and work their way up by gaining insurance qualifications and experience.
 Some firms also offer apprenticeships in insurance.
 For more information, see the finance sector of TARGETcareers, our website aimed at school leavers, and in particular our article on how to get into a career in finance.

 Relevant banking and/or insurance experience gained via internships and work experience placements can be useful.

 Employees often undertake a professional qualification with the Chartered Insurance Institute, which will aid career prospects.

 - Excellent time management